HotCakeX/Harden-Windows-Security/README.md

   - The script [enables Smart App Control](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control#wdac-and-smart-app-control), it will ask for confirmation before enabling it.
   - Once you turn Smart App Control off, it can't be turned on without resetting or reinstalling Windows.

-- 🟣 There is another Security feature, for Ransomware Protection, that's been in Windows for a while and it's called [Controlled Folder Access](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-controlled-folders). **This script does not enable it. the default state is disabled.**
-  - [Protect important folders with controlled folder access](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders): Controlled folder access helps protect your valuable data from malicious apps and threats, such as ransomware.
+- 🟩 Enables [Controlled Folder Access](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-controlled-folders).
+It [helps protect your valuable data](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders) from malicious apps and threats, such as ransomware.
 Controlled folder access protects your data by checking apps against a list of known, trusted apps.
+Due to the recent wave of global ransomware attacks, it is important to use this feature to protect your valuables files, specially OneDrive folders.
   - If it blocks a program from accessing one of your folders it protects, and you absolutely trust that program, then you can add it to exclusion list using Windows Security (Defender) GUI or PowerShell. you can also query the list of allowed apps using PowerShell (commands below). with these commands, you can backup your personalized list of allowed apps, that are relevant to your system, and restore them in case you clean install your Windows.

 ```PowerShell
 # Add multiple programs to the exclusion list of Controlled Folder Access